landryshuai/autoshadower/README.md

 --path
 \---------------
-Set the path to save SS certificate files. the rule of subdir is SS_certs@@mmddhhmmss, the rule of shadowsocks certificate file is localport.json or localport-[avarspeed]-[region].json.
+Set the path to save SS certificate files. the rule of subdir is SS_certs@mmddhhmmss, the rule of shadowsocks certificate file is localport.json or localport-[avarspeed]-[region].json.
 The default directory is home directory or C:\

 --mode